 Jeffrey H. Fisher.
 Our employment agreement with Mr. Fisher, which we entered into in April 2010, had an initial term of three years and has renewed, and will continue to be renewed, for one-year terms thereafter unless terminated by written notice delivered at least 30 days before the end of the then-current term.
 Mr. Fisher's annual base salary was set at \$625,000 for 2020, but in March 2020, in an effort to cut costs to combat the devastating impact of the COVID-19 virus on the lodging industry, Mr. Fisher agreed to a temporary reduction of his base salary by 50%.
 Mr. Fisher's 2021 annual base salary was restored to \$625,000.
-Mr. Fisher's 2022 annual base salary is \$650,000, marking the first increase of his base salary since 2018.
+Mr. Fisher's 2022 annual base salary was \$650,000, marking the first increase of his base salary since 2018.
+Mr. Fisher's 2023 salary was not increased from 2022.

 Dennis M. Craven.
 Our employment agreement with Mr. Craven, which we entered into in September 2010, and was amended in January 2015, had an initial term of three years and renewed, and will continue to renew, for one-year terms thereafter unless terminated by written notice delivered at least 30 days before the end of the then-current term.
 Mr. Craven's annual base salary for 2020 was set at \$400,000 but in March 2020, in an effort to cut costs to combat the devastating impact of the COVID-19 virus on the lodging industry, Mr. Craven agreed to a temporary reduction of his base salary by 50%.
 Mr. Craven's 2021 annual base salary was restored to \$400,000.
-Mr. Craven's 2022 annual base salary is \$425,000, marking the first increase of his base salary since 2018.
+Mr. Craven's 2022 annual base salary was \$425,000, marking the first increase of his base salary since 2018.
+Mr. Craven's 2023 salary was not increased from 2022.

 Jeremy Wegner.
 Our employment agreement with Mr. Wegner, which we entered into in June 2015, has an initial term of three years and will renew for one-year terms thereafter unless terminated by written notice delivered at least 30 days before the end of the then-current term.
 Mr. Wegner's annual base salary was set at \$300,000 for 2020 but in March 2020, in an effort to cut costs to combat the devastating impact of the COVID-19 virus on the lodging industry, Mr. Wegner agreed to a temporary reduction of his base salary by 25%.
 Mr. Wegner's 2021 annual base salary was restored to \$300,000.
-Mr. Wegner's 2022 annual base salary is \$325,000, marking the first increase of his base salary since 2018.
+Mr. Wegner's 2022 annual base salary was \$325,000, marking the first increase of his base salary since 2018.
+Mr. Wegner's 2023 salary was not increased from 2022.

 Summary of Employment Agreement Terms.
-Under the employment agreements, Messrs.
-Fisher, Craven and Wegner are each eligible to earn an annual cash bonus at the discretion of the Compensation Committee or to the extent that prescribed individual and corporate goals established by the Compensation Committee are achieved.
+Under the employment agreements, each of Messrs.
+Fisher, Craven and Wegner is eligible to earn an annual cash bonus at the discretion of the Compensation Committee or to the extent that prescribed individual and corporate goals established by the Compensation Committee are achieved.